University Mall (Arkansas): Decline

 In December 2006, Simon presented a proposal to raze the mall and build a 625,000 to 675000 sqft mixed use facility with retail, office, medical, and residential space at a news conference at the Little Rock Regional Chamber of Commerce building in Little Rock.
-The project would have potentially included half a dozen individual structures, including a big-box retailer on the west, two high-rise multifamily residential buildings on the north and a multistory medical office complex on University Avenue.
-Paschall Strategic Communications, who was assisting with Simon's public relations campaign on the project, said that the negotiations were "going very well", however these plans did not apparently come to pass.
+The project would potentially include half a dozen individual structures, including a big-box retailer on the west, two high-rise multifamily residential buildings on the north and a multistory medical office complex on University Avenue.
+Paschall Strategic Communications, who was assisting with Simon's public relations campaign on the project, said that the negotiations were "going very well"; however these plans did not come to pass.

 In June 2007, US District Judge Bill Wilson, Jr. ruled that Simon must make more than $7 million in repairs to get the mall into "good and tenable condition".
 Pending the sale of the property, the lawsuit was dropped.